-All was ready to move into my new home in Woking next Thursday.
-My conveyancer now wants me to supply her with evidence of content and building insurance for the property as he says that he has to check this in his capacity as lawyer for the mortgage company.
-What risks does the lender expect the insurance to cover?
+Due to complete my purchase in Woking next Friday.
+My conveyancing practitioner now wants me to supply her with evidence of content and building insurance for the property as he says that he has to check this in his capacity as lawyer for the lender.
+What risks does the mortgage company expect the insurance to cover?

-Any lawyer on acting for banks would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
-There are some other issues such as the level of excess that are set out in a lender’s UK Finance Lenders’ Handbook requirements.
-These obligations are not limited to conveyancing in Woking.
+Any lawyer on acting for mortgage companies would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
+There are some other issues such as the level of excess that are set out in a lender’s UK Finance Lenders’ Handbook conditions.
+These requirements are not limited to conveyancing in Woking.

 My mortgage company has suggested a law firm on their panel based in Woking but I would rather use a conveyancing lawyer in Woking local to me.
 Are you able to help?